-Comparing Swiss Travel Passes and the Half Fare Card
+Comparing Swiss Travel Passes and the Half Fare Card (2026)

-Last Updated on November 19, 2025 by Charlotte
+Last Updated on April 10, 2026 by Charlotte

 Switzerland is home to some of the most breathtaking train rides in the world.
 But choosing the right Swiss rail pass?
 That part feels like a mental obstacle course.
 When I started planning our own trip, I was absolutely bewildered.
 Between the Swiss Travel Pass, Swiss Half Fare Card, Berner Oberland Pass, and Jungfrau Pass, not to mention all the possible combinations, it genuinely felt like they were designed to confuse you into spending more than you need to.
-After hours of research, price comparisons, and spreadsheet building, I finally figured out which pass gave us the best value for our itinerary, and I created this guide to help you do the same.

 In this post, I’ll break down: